How to make your commission earnings count!

 - Other evidence of your sales targets and sales results covering a period of no less than 3 months.

-However most lenders are not so lenient and may require the following:
+However, most lenders are’t so flexible and may require the following:

-- Two years tax returns and notices of assessment.
-The lender will then average the two years income.
+- Two years tax returns and notices of assessment (the lender will average the two years income).